AnnaP464/COMP-4350-Group-8/Sprint 2/sprint2.md

 ## Code Gallery

-Each of us put our best code forward with a link to the commit where it came from (she will check)
+Each of us put our best code forward with a link to the commit where it came from (they will check)

 ### Anna Pavlova